neil-03/triad-app/README.md

-# triad-app
+# Triad Rental Application

-Code for train Rental Website
+Code for a JS based Rental Website